shane-mason/FieldStation42/README.md

 # FieldStation42
-Broadcast TV simulator intended to provide an authentic experience of watching OTA television.
+Broadcast TV simulator intended to provide an authentic experience of watching OTA television with the following goals:

+* When the TV is turned on, a believable show for the time slot and network should be playing
+* When switching between channels, the shows should continue playing serially as though they had been broadcasting the whole time

+## Features
+* Supports multiple simultanous channels
+* Automatically interleaves commercial break and bumps into content
+* Generates weekly schedules based on per-station configurations
+* Per-station configuration of station sign-off video and off-air loops
+* UX to view weekly schedules
+* Optional hardware connections to change the channel

+Just add content and let the nostalgia flow :)

 ## Quickstart

+This system is b

 * Ensure Python 3 and MPV are installed on your subsystem
 * Clone the repository - this will become you main working directory.